 I have an entire article where I will guide you on how to select the best Polygel Kit that would fit your needs, you can click here to read it.

-But if you are in a hurry, Gershion has the best quality Polygel on the market.
+But if you are in a hurry, Morovan has some high-quality Polygel on the market.
 That will last you for a long time without popping off.

-My final tip to make your Polygel Nails last longer is to avoid exposing your nails to harsh conditions such as; heat from cooking, strong detergents from cleaning, and pesticides from gardening.
+My next tip to make your Polygel Nails last longer is to avoid exposing your nails to harsh conditions such as; heat from cooking, strong detergents from cleaning, and pesticides from gardening.

-So I recommend wearing gloves when cleaning, cooking, or gardening to protect your Polygel nails
+So I recommend wearing strong rubber gloves when cleaning, cooking, or gardening to protect your Polygel nails.